icssc/ZotNFound/README.md

 **Backend:** Node, Express, Firebase

+## SST (Serverless Stack)

+SST is a framework designed for building serverless applications, allowing full-stack developers to build applications without managing servers and infrastructure directly while taking advantage of AWS services.

 ## AWS Configuration

+### Step 1:  Install the AWS CLI
-Step 1: Install the AWS CLI ([Download Link](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)) for your OS
+Install the AWS CLI ([Download Link](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)) for your OS

+### Step 2: Confirm Installation
-Step 2: To confirm that you have the CLI ready, go to your terminal or powershell and run
+To confirm that you have the CLI ready, go to your terminal or powershell and run
 ```bash
   aws --version
 ```

-Step 3:
+Step 3: Configure AWS CLI
+Run the following command to configure the AWS CLI:
 ```bash
   aws configure
 ```

-Step 4: Input the respective information:
+### Step 4: Input the Required Information:
+When prompted, enter the following details:
 ```bash
 AWS Access Key ID [None]: [paste your AWS Access Key]
 AWS Secret Key ID [None]: [paste your AWS Secret Key]